jbagwell27/bundle-of-scripts/README.md

 SoftDent:tm: is a trademark owned by Carestream Dental

-I do not own, nor will attempt to profit from the brands mentioned above
+I do not own, nor will attempt to profit from the brands mentioned above.
+This is to merely showcase my skills.

+These scripts do not come with any warranty, so use at your own risk.